-The case of the South-east gate testifies how the national discourse in Greece has particularly securitized irregular migration.
-While the EU has emphasized the need to face the situation, in recent times its tones have appeared to be more inclined to emphasize the 'humanitarian' problem concerning irregular migrants and asylum seekers (see below).
+The case on the South-East gate testifies how the national discourse in Greece has particularly securitized irregular migration.
+While the EU has emphasized the urgent need to face the situation, in recent times her tones have appeared to be more inclined to emphasize the 'humanitarian' facet concerning irregular migrants and asylum seekers (see below).